autofitcloud/howto/01-aws-spot-and-email/README.md

 # howto/01-aws-spot-and-email

-*How to request an AWS spot instance and send email upon fulfillment*
+*How to request an AWS spot instance and receive an email upon fulfillment*

 Useful for spot requests that take some time to get fulfilled